tdv/redis-cpp/README.md

 # Examples

 **NOTE**
-Look at the redis-docker folder to get all what you need to start to test redis-cpp.
+Look at the redis-docker folder to get all what you need to start testing redis-cpp.
 There are files to build and run Redis server in Docker.

 ## Ping
 [Source code](https://github.com/tdv/redis-cpp/tree/master/examples/ping)